-The random number generator is used to generate the master encryption key, the secondary key (LRW mode), salt, and keyfiles.

-The random number generator creates a pool of random values in RAM (memory).
+The TrueCrypt random number generator (RNG) is used to generate the master encryption key, the secondary key (LRW mode), salt, and keyfiles.
+It creates a pool of random values in RAM (memory).
 The pool, which is 320 bytes long, is filled with data from the following sources: